Information about swamp kauri, also known as ancient kauri, and the role of MPI in its milling and export.

 - Swamp Kauri Milling Statement and Statement of Source Application [PDF, 267 KB]

-We also have fact sheets to help land owners and operators manage and understand their responsibilities.
+We also have a fact sheet to help land owners and operators manage and understand their responsibilities.

 MPI encourages operators to record their extraction activities in a swamp kauri logbook.
 Accurate record keeping helps improve traceability of swamp kauri timber.